Where To Start with Doctor Who?

-That said, as Matt Smith recently mentioned while talking about season seven of the series, Doctor Who is about "evolution and regeneration."
+That said, as Matt Smith once mentioned while talking about season 7 of the series, Doctor Who is about "evolution and regeneration."
 Anyone even remotely familiar with the show knows that The Doctor changes form (and actors) from time to time and companions come and go every few seasons.
-For that reason, our featured episodes will contain mild spoilers for the timing of certain Doctor and companion exits but nothing that will undermine the moments when they actually happen.
+For that reason, our featured episodes will contain mild SPOILERS for the timing of certain Doctor and companion exits but nothing that will undermine the moments when they actually happen.

-For viewers who aren't overly-concerned about having a vague timeframe for when a new Doctor might be en route or when a companion might leave the series, below our top three Doctor Who indoctrination episodes.
-Each one will, for the most part, provide a solid standalone story experience and should help prospective Doctor Who viewers get a sense of the show - without the need for a lengthy canon rundown (or major overarching spoilers).
+For viewers who aren't overly-concerned about having a vague timeframe for when a new Doctor might be en route or when a companion might leave the series, below are three Doctor Who indoctrination episodes.
+This isn't to say that these three episodes are the best but each one will, for the most part, provide a solid standalone story experience and should help prospective Doctor Who viewers get a sense of the show - without the need for a lengthy canon rundown or, more importantly, overarching series spoilers.

 That said, if at any point you're feeling like Doctor Who might be a fit - forget about our subsequent recommended episodes and jump to the 2005 premiere.

 It's hard to imagine any would-be Whovian not seeing the promise in the series after "Blink."
-Assuming we're correct, save "Midnight" as well as “Love & Monsters” for in-context viewing.
+Assuming we're correct, save "Midnight" as well as "Flatline" for in-context viewing.
 Like any quality piece of television drama, Doctor Who episodes are most enjoyable as part of a planned out seasonal arc.

 Additionally, here are some beginner picks that Moffat and Smith gave:

-1. The Ark in Space (1975) - The Doctor and his companions Sarah (Elisabeth Sladen) and Harry (Ian Marter) are on a seemingly deserted space station many years in the future.
-Station Nerva is not as empty as it appears, though; onboard are the cryogenically preserved survivors of Earth's destruction, as well as an insect-like alien race, the Wirrin, which are determined to use the humans–and the Doctor–as hosts to grow their monstrous larvae.
+The Ark in Space (1975) - The Doctor and his companions Sarah (Elisabeth Sladen) and Harry (Ian Marter) are on a seemingly deserted space station many years in the future.
+Station Nerva is not as empty as it appears, though; onboard are the cryogenically preserved survivors of Earth's destruction, as well as an insect-like alien race, the Wirrin, which are determined to use the humans--and the Doctor--as hosts to grow their monstrous larvae.